Rhubarb Crumble Ice Cream

 Making Rhubarb Crumble Ice Cream without an ice cream machine.

-- Put the mixture in a chilled container and freeze for 1 hour.
-Stir or hand whisk to then return to the freezer for another hour.
-Repeat twice more every hour.
+5. Put the mixture in a chilled container and freeze for 1 hour, then stir or hand whisk to incorporate any frozen bits from around the edges.

 RELATED RECIPES